Threshold (1981 video game): Reception

-Threshold sold approximately 25,000 copies.
-Tigervision's Atari 2600 port received a "Certificate of Merit" in the "Best Science Fiction/Fantasy Videogame" category of the 1983 Arcade Awards.
+On-Line Systems sold approximately 25,000 copies of Threshold.

 Reviewing the Apple II original for Creative Computing, David Lubar wrote, "The animation in Threshold is superb", and he found the number of enemy types and waves to be a strong point.
+The magazine's Steve Williams said that the VIC-20 version "is a fine action game with a few interesting twists ... one of the best Galaxian derivatives available for the Vic".
 The Book of Atari Software 1983 gave the Atari 8-bit port a B rating: "It's the usual scenario, with this exception: the game offers unusual depth and variety."
-They found they sometimes mistook the stars in the animated background as enemy bullets.
+They found they sometimes mistook the stars in the animated background for enemy bullets.
 In Ahoy! magazine, R.J.
 Michaels led off his review with, "Only humor saves this game from being a run of the mill slide-and-shoot burn-the-alien-invaders game."

 Appraising the Atari 8-bit computer version, Electronic Games noticed the Astro Blaster connection and wrote "The graphics in Threshold are tremendous."
 The reviewer disliked the loading that occurs every so often between levels and found the game overall too difficult.

+Atari 2600

+Tigervision's Atari 2600 adaptation received a "Certificate of Merit" in the "Best Science Fiction/Fantasy Videogame" category of the 1983 Arcade Awards.

+JoyStik magazine gave the 2600 version four out of five stars and wrote: "Finally, a bottom-shoot space game where you can move vertically, as well as horizontally!"